 The goals statement should focus on how you see this program fitting into your larger goals and should show that you understand what kinds of outcomes our program supports.
 If you relate information about your history, it should focus on your recent endeavors as they relate to education or work experience directly related to writing studies.
 We assume that all of our students are/will be passionate about reading and writing, so statements to that effect need not be explicitly stated.

 We find that the most persuasive letters of recommendation come from former professors rather than employers.
+Academic recommendations are preferred but not required.

 Writing samples will be scanned; therefore they need not be elegantly bound or presented.
 We do recommend, however, that applicants write up a brief introduction to each of the professional samples, outlining its audience and purpose, as well as the particular challenges posed by the writing task.